-A total of 307 species could potentially occur within the Broader Area where the Project Site is located (see Appendix E).
-Of these, 81 are classified as priority species for EGI developments (i.e. EGI sensitive species).
-Of the 81 EGI sensitive species, 40 have a medium to high likelihood of regular occurrence within the Project Area of Influence (PAOI).
-The PAOI was defined as a 2km zone around the proposed EGI.
+A total of 224 bird species could potentially occur within the Broader Area where the Project Site is located (see Appendix E).
+Of these, 80 are classified as priority species for electrical grid infrastructure (EGI) developments (i.e. EGI sensitive avifauna).
+Of the 80 EGI sensitive avifauna, 71 have a medium to high likelihood of occurring regularly in the Project Area of Influence (PAOI).
+Of the 80 EGI sensitive avifauna, 67 (84%) were recorded during the on-site field surveys.